Julampus/ACADEMIA/Barnard 2025-2026/IntroPhil/Philosophers/Alan Turing.md

 	*Argument from Continuity in the Nervous System*
-	"The human body is a continuous, indiscrete system which the machine will never be" Yes, but it can come indistinguishably close thanks to repeated probabilities to replicate intermediate states
+	"The human body is a continuous, indiscrete system which the machine will never be" Yes, but it can come indistinguishably close thanks to repeated probabilities to replicate intermediate states *Argument from Informality of Behavior*
+	Machines don't have to follow the rules all the time, just like humans.
+You can't boil down all of a human's actions into just a set of rules.

+To replicate a human mind in a machine, you must consider:
+	Its initial state
+	Its education
+	Other external experiences

+Rather than creating an adult robot, making a child robot may prove easier to consider all possible outcomes needed for replication -> The *Learning Machine*
 ## Thought Cabinet
 Do humans have infinite "store" space
 	Or even merely the potential for such?